top of page

 Progress Monitoring

 We use images and observations to record children's progress over time.
-These are sent to parents and schools regularly whilst updating them on their progress.
+Regular updates with an emphasis on social, emotional and mental health are provided for parents and schools.

 photo 25-06-2025, 10 53 49.jpg